NeuripsCreativityWorkshop/2023/index.md

 ## How to attend

 A registration ticket must be purchased on [neurips.cc](https://neurips.cc/).
-This will allow you to access our website on NeurIPS with links to the livestream, poster session and socials.
+This will allow you to attend the workshop in-person.
+The workshop will be held on Saturday Dec 16 at the New Orleans Ernest N. Morial Convention Center.

 ## Call for Papers